uu-python/day1-basics/exercises.md

 ## 2. Working with git
 In this part, we want you to get familiar with the most common *git* commands and learn how to use them.
 Some of the following tasks require you to have a *Github* account.
 So, if you don't already have one, you can create on here: [http://github.com/join](http://github.con/join).

+> In order for you to be able to ```push``` your changes to one of our remote repositories (e.g. [https://github.com/uu-python/participants](https://github.com/uu-python/participants)), we need to add you as a collaborator to our *Github* origanization.
+Therefore, come to the front and write you *Github* username on the whiteboard...

 Now, some git tasks for you

 #### a.
 Configure your local git environment
 This becomes important as you start contributing to shared repositories (your code changes can be associated with your user account).
-Follow the instructions on the *Setting up git* slide (28) from this morning.
+We'll follow the instructions on the *Setting up git*.
+First the name and email (obviously replacing them with your information):

+	git config —-global user.name "Your Name"
+	git config —-global user.email "your.email@your.domain"

+And finally select the editor (e.g. `notepad`, `vi`, `emacs`, `nano`, etc...) to be used when writing log messages:

+	git config —-global core.editor nano

 #### b.
 On GitHub fork [https://github.com/uu-python/participants](https://github.com/uu-python/participants), and clone it.
 If you need help check [https://help.github.com/en/articles/fork-a-repo](https://help.github.com/en/articles/fork-a-repo).
+Note that you should clone the repository that was created *after* the fork, not the original repository!

 #### c.
-Create your own file and push it to the repository you just forked
+Create your own file and push it to a remote repository
 Follow the instructions on the *Getting familiar with basic commands* slide (30) from this morning and use a unique filename.

 #### d.
 Create a branch, change a file and merge your changes back into the master branch.
 Follow the instructions on the *Contribute to a collaborative project*  slide (35) from this morning.
 Be aware that there might be conflicts when two people edit the same section of the same file.
 In such a case, try to solve the conflict by editing the file and commiting the file again (with the conflicts solved).

 #### e.
 Go to GitHub and create a pull request to have your changes incorporated in the *official* parent repository.
 You can read more about pull requests here [https://help.github.com/en/articles/about-pull-requests](https://help.github.com/en/articles/about-pull-requests) and [https://help.github.com/en/articles/creating-a-pull-request-from-a-fork](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).

 #### f.
 Go through the lifecycle of the status of files
 Have a look at the slide *The lifecycle of the status of your files* and create scenarios where you go from **Untracked**->**Staged**->**Unmodified**->**Untracked** and **Untracked**->**Staged**->**Unmodified**->**Modified**->**Staged**->**Unmodified**.
 Use the command ```git status``` in between the steps to monitor how the status of your file is changing.

 #### g.
 Exercise remotes
-- Create a new **GitHub** repository.
+- Create a github project.
-- Add the url of the GitHub repository as a remote called `my_repository`.
+- Add the url of the project as a remote called `my_repository`.
-- Push your changes to GitHub: `git push my_repository master`
+- Push your changes to github: `git push my_repository master`
-- Check on GitHub that you have indeed pushed your changes.
+- Check on github that you have indeed pushed your changes.
-- Now add https://github.com/uu-python/participants.git as a new remote called `parent` and fetch any changes from it (you'll likely need to add `--allow-unrelated-histories` when pulling/merging).
+- Now add https://github.com/uu-python/participants.git as a new remote called `parent` and fetch any changes from it.
 - Merge the changes from `parent/master` to your local master branch (there may be a conflict - if so, resolve it).
 - Push the new changes to your remote called `my_repository`.

 #### h.
 If you cannot get enough of git commands:
 checkout this tutorial/game: [https://github.com/Gazler/githug](https://github.com/Gazler/githug)